Eltaf-azizi/Digital-Parent-Hub/README.md

 - You have full control over your data

 ### Your Rights
-- Export or backup all your data at any time
+- Export or back up all your data at any time
 - Delete all data permanently
 - Access privacy policy within the app during onboarding